-The following corporate governance attestation statement was endorsed by a resolution of the Bureau of Health Information Board at its meeting on 20 August 2012.
+The following corporate governance attestation statement was endorsed by a resolution of the Bureau of Health Information Board at its meeting on 27 September 2013.

 The Board is responsible for the corporate governance practices of the Bureau of Health Information.
-This statement sets out the main corporate governance practices in operation within the Bureau for the 2011-12 financial year.
+This statement sets out the main corporate governance practices in operation within the Bureau for the 2012-2013 financial year.

-A signed copy of this statement was provided to the Ministry of Health prior to 31 August 2012.
+A signed copy of this statement has been provided to the NSW Ministry of Health.